It is on my Dreiser site. May be of interest.

 The power of An American Tragedy is undeniable.
 It retains that power upon being reread.

 Dreiser’s crude, flat prose style is just right for the narrative.
 I just opened, totally at random, to a page in my 1948 World Publishing Company edition of An American Tragedy.
-Book Two, Chapter XLV contains the following paragraph about Clyde Griffiths, the central character (Clyde was based a real life model, Chester Gillette):
+Book Two, Chapter XLV contains the following paragraph about Clyde Griffiths, the central character (Clyde was based on a real life model, Chester Gillette):

 And Clyde, listening at first with horror and in terror, later with a detached and philosophic calm as one who, entirely apart from what he may think or do, is still entitled to consider even the wildest and most desperate proposals for his release, at last, because of his own mental and material weakness before pleasures and dreams which he could not bring himself to forgo, psychically intrigued to the point where he was beginning to think that it might be possible.
 Why not?
 Was it not even as the voice said — a possible and plausible way — all his desires and dreams to be made real by this one evil thing?
 Yet in his case, because of flaws and weaknesses in his own unstable and highly variable will, the problem was not to be solved by thinking thus — then — nor for the next ten days for that matter.